Forget the stress of flying. Chill out from Paris to Nice by train & see scenery like this. What's the train like? What's the journey like? |

 You can buy Paris-Nice train tickets at various websites, some sites charge a booking fee, some sites offer seating options, some allocate your seat with no choice.
 Here's a quick run-down.
 They all offer e-tickets.

 www.sncf-connect.com: SNCF's own website, in €, no booking fee.
 It sells TGV InOui & Ouigo trains with a full range of seat options.
 If booking 1st class, you can select your seat from a seat map.
-You are shown your seat numbers before you pay.
 You print your own ticket or can show it on your phone.

 It can also sell Billet Bambin, a flat fee which gives an infant a reserved seat instead of having to sit on your lap.
 When booking a lo-cost Ouigo train, only payment cards from certain countries are accepted, see the explanation here.